-Dr. Bruce Ruben in specializes in IV therapy at Encompass HealthCare and Wound Medicine, located in West Bloomfield, Michigan.
-We offer this in our outpatient office so that you don’t have to go to the hospital.
+Dr. Bruce Ruben of Encompass HealthCare and Wound Medicine specializes in outpatient IV therapy.
+Dr. Ruben’s medical facility is located in West Bloomfield, Michigan.
+Encompass HealthCare offers this in our outpatient office so that you don’t have to go to the hospital.

 IV therapy is the intravenous administration of specific medicines targeting a specific medical problem, usually infection.